MileHacker Logo

 • The route ascends from the humid lowlands of Palenque into the cool, misty highlands of Chiapas.

-• This journey itself is a natural escape.
+• This journey is in itself a natural escape.

 Organized Tour Versus Independent Travel